joseph-a-levine/authoring/_older/2023-02-01-translating-poetry.md

 {% epigraph ' I hate and love.
 Why?
 You may ask but <br> <br> It beats me.
 I feel it done to me, and ache. ' 'Catullus (trans.
 Pound)' ' LXXXV ' %}

-I can't emphasize how much I don't know Latin — I can't compare the merits of the translations.
-I'm comparing Pound's translations to Green's and Michie's, which are both interesting and well-regarded.
+I can't emphasize how much I don't know Latin — I'm comparing Pound's translations to Green's and Michie's, which are both interesting and well-regarded.
 Green, for example, turns the second line ("*nescio, sed fieri sentio et excrucior.*") into "I have no idea.
 I just feel it.
 I am crucified."
 Google Translate gave me "I do not know, but I feel it happening and I am tormented."

-Pound isn't as interested in the words (*excrucior,* I am crucified, I am tormented are rendered as I ache) as he is the experience of reading a poem about a passionate love affair.
+Pound isn't as interested in the words ("*excrucior,*" "I am crucified," "I am tormented" are rendered as "I ache") as he is the experience of reading a poem about a passionate love affair.
 This translation is a function of Pound's experience reading the poem more than the poem itself.
 From Borges:

 > [T]he first reading of a poem is a true one, and after that we delude ourselves into the belief that the sensation, the impression, is repeated.”